hanslhansl/rainbow-six-siege-weapon-statistics/README.md

 ## Time to down or kill - TTDOK
 For a target with $x$ hp the TTDOK in milliseconds calculate as ${STDOK \over rpms}$.
 No measuring necessary.
 ## Bullets per shot - Pellet count
 The shooting range displays the bullets per shot.
 Most weapons shoot exactly one bullet per shot.
-The only exception are shotguns, most of which 8 bullets per shot.
+The only exception are shotguns, most of which shoot 8 bullets per shot.
 For weapons that shoot multiple bullets per shot this metric is also called pellet count.